opendp/smartnoise-core-python/contributing.md

 This will create a developer install of the package.
 A developer installation of a package updates itself automatically as you edit the code.

 A significant portion of the python library is auto-generated based on resources in the core library.
 This includes the protobuf files, components.py, and native binaries.
-[More information here.](#non-editable-files) To update the non-editable code:
+[More information on these files may be found below.](#non-editable-files) To update the non-editable code:

     python3 scripts/code_generation.py